AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 ## Want to learn more?

-1. How can I create my own information system in [RAP3](/tutorial/rap3.md)?
+1. How can I create my own information system in RAP2.
+Go to [Your tool: RAP3](/tutorial/rap3.md)
 2. How does the [interface mechanism](/syntax/interface.md) work?
 3. How can I upload [bulk data](/tutorial/data-in-spreadsheets.md) from spreadsheets into my application?